 These wheels are great for cruising but are a bit harder.
 You don’t have to worry about cracks and rocks as they don’t block your wheels.
 You’ll even be able to do a couple of tricks on the street.
 These wheels offer a bit less grip than the ones above.

-Hard Wheels – Durometer 96A and 99A
+Hard Wheels – Durometer 99A and 100A

 Contact Patch

-Shape and Width of the Wheel
+Shape and Width of A Wheel

 Lip Radius